AnoukSmet/Casa-Pedra-Nobre/README.md

 ### **User Goals**

-* The landing page should create a instant good feeling, motivating the user to look at the rest the of site.
+* The landing page should create an instant good feeling, motivating the user to look at the rest the of site.
 * The website has to work well on all kind of devices like mobile phones, tables and desktops.
 * Ability to see the various rooms that the accommodation offers.
 * Have some information about the surroundings of the accommodation like restaurants, places to visit etc.